-The American Board of Family Medicine (ABFM) certification process provides a mechanism for you to demonstrate your current competency, commitment to high quality care, and professionalism to your patients, the public, and your colleagues.
+Family Medicine Certification provides a mechanism for you to demonstrate your current competency, commitment to high quality care, and professionalism to your patients, the public, and your colleagues.
 Patients highly value knowing that their physician is board certified.

 Board certification is about setting high standards for self-regulation in our specialty.
-Professionalism refers to maintaining specific standards of competence and integrity, which you must demonstrate throughout your Family Medicine Certification cycle.
+Professionalism refers to maintaining standards of competence and integrity, which you demonstrate throughout your career and is assessed as part of your participation in Family Medicine Certification.

 The purpose of this component is to help you assess and enhance the clinical knowledge and skills important to provide high-level patient care.
-These activities allow the physician to self-assess his or her knowledge in a health topic that is self-chosen to be relevant to the Diplomate’s area of practice.
+These activities allow you to self-assess your knowledge in a health topic that is self-chosen to be relevant to your area of practice.

-The purpose of the secure examination is to measure the knowledge that sets you, the board-certified family physician, apart from non-physicians and other non-certified medical practitioners with less training and experience.
+The purpose of the periodic examination (either one-day or longitudinally) is to measure the knowledge that sets you, the board-certified family physician, apart from non-physicians and other non-certified medical practitioners with less training and experience.
 It serves to assure the public that you are up to date and aware of best practices in medical care in the wide spectrum of illnesses treated by family physicians.